Legal Aid Lawyers

 - current benefits award letters or notifications for assistance

-- copy statements of your savings or current accounts you have with your bank, building society or post office.
+- copy statements of your savings or current accounts with your bank, building society or post office.

-If you are accused in a solemn case, you are automatically entitled to legal aid while you are in custody, until:
+If you are accused in a solemn case, you are automatically entitled to Legal Aid Scotland while you are in custody, until:

-- a decision is made about whether to grant you legal aid
+- a decision is made about whether to grant you Scottish legal aid

 - you are given bail.

 Criminal Legal Aid is usually granted in the following cases:

 - if you are likely to go to prison if convicted

 - if you are likely to lose your job if convicted